Call: 01460 67751 | Email Us | 52 Furnham Road, Chard, Somerset, TA20 1AP

 A single motor or one motor electric rise and recline chair will recline and help you stand up, all at the touch of a button.

 One motor operates all movements of the chair.

 The three button handset allows you to raise the legrest only before the back starts to recline.
 When the legrest is fully raised the backrest then reclines to approximately 45 degrees.
 Any position between being seated or fully reclined can be held when the button is released.
-The second button raises and tilts the chair to assist standing.
+The second button will return the chair to the seated position, then raise and tilt the chair to assist standing.
 The ‘intelligent’ third (large top) button returns the chair from any reclined or lifted angle to the standard sitting position.